 Charging patients can help offset your incurred expenses for PPE items.
 Make sure you’ve set things up in Dentrix before you begin.

-Now that many offices have re-opened, some are charging a fee for the additional personal protective equipment that is required to prevent the spread of COVID-19.
-The American Dental Association has suggested the use of the procedure code D1999 to charge for this additional PPE.
+Some offices are charging a fee for the additional personal protective equipment that is required to prevent the spread of COVID-19 and other diseases.
+The American Dental Association has suggested the use of the procedure code D1999 to charge for this additional PPE*.

 If your practice decides to use this code, here are some things you can do in Dentrix to make using it a little easier.